Boundary Estimates for the Monge-Amp\`ere Equation in the Polygons with Guillemin Boundary Conditions: Introduction

-With this a priori estimate from Theorem \ref{Main Theorem} in hand, we can extend Rubin and Huang's theorem to the case of a H\"older continuous right-hand side $H$.

-\begin{theorem} Let \( v_1, \cdots, v_N \) be the vertices of the polytope \( P \subset \mathbb{R}^2 \), and let \( a_1, \cdots, a_N \) be some given real numbers.
-If \( H \) is H\"older continuous up to the boundary with exponent \( \alpha \) and satisfies a compatibility condition \eqref{eqeqeq-1}, to be specified later in Theorem \ref{Rubinthm1.1}; then there is a unique classical solution $u$ to the equation in \eqref{MA-0000} with $u(v_i)=a_i$.
-Moreover, \( u \in C^{2,\alpha}(P) \) and $u$ satisfies the following "weak Guillemin boundary condition":
+In contrast of the weak Guillemin boundary estimate \eqref{weak-Guillemin-bdr-c} in Theorem~\ref{Low-regularity}, Theorem~\ref{main-theorem} yields the sharper boundary regularity \( v=u-\sum_{i=1}^{N} l_i\log l_i \in C^{1,\alpha}(\overline P) \).
+For the sharpness, see Example~\ref{one-dim-ex}.
+Regarding regularity, the improvement from an exponent of $\alpha/2$ to $\alpha$ is not the most demanding aspect of our result.
+The primary challenge actually lies in establishing \eqref{weak-Guillemin-bdr-c}.

-\end{theorem} Before explaining the idea of the proof of Theorem \ref{Main Theorem}, we compare our result with the existing results in the literature.
-The Dirichlet problem for the Monge-Ampère equations has been studied in the work of Caffarelli-Nirenberg-Spruck, \cite{zbMATH03964498}.
-They prove that on a smooth bounded uniformly convex domain $\Omega$, the homogeneous Dirichlet boundary value problem
+Before outlining the proofs of Theorems~\ref{main-theorem} and \ref{Low-regularity}, we place our results in the context of the existing literature.
+The Dirichlet problem for the Monge--Ampère equation was studied by Caffarelli, Nirenberg, and Spruck in \cite{zbMATH03964498}.
+They prove that, if $\Omega$ is a smooth bounded uniformly convex domain, then the homogeneous Dirichlet problem